JONSASSE/432-2018/slides/class25/README.md

 4. If you are interested in reading [32 pages of PDF notes I wrote in Spring 2016 on **longitudinal data analysis**](https://github.com/THOMASELOVE/432-2018/blob/master/texts/432_notes_from_2016_on_longitudinal_data.pdf), specifically about spaghetti plots, response feature analysis, repeated measures ANOVA, and the basics of generalized estimating equations (GEE), well, [I've posted it to our Texts page](https://github.com/THOMASELOVE/432-2018/blob/master/texts/432_notes_from_2016_on_longitudinal_data.pdf).
 No warranties, but you're welcome to it.

-## Minute Paper after Class 24 (first 24 responses, several questions not yet edited)
+## Minute Paper after Class 24 (first 34 responses, advice for prospective students not yet edited)

 ### Please describe your current Project 2 progress

 Count (%) | Response
 ----------: | --------------------------------------------------------------------
-8 (33) | I have submitted a proposal and it's been approved and I've starting working with the data to produce the portfolio.
+8 (24) | I have submitted a proposal and it's been approved and I've starting working with the data to produce the portfolio.
-5 (21) | I have submitted a proposal and it's been approved but that's it.
+5 (15) | I have submitted a proposal and it's been approved but that's it.
-0 (-) | I have submitted a proposal and it's not yet approved.
+1 (3) | I have submitted a proposal and it's not yet approved.
-10 (42) | I am working on my proposal, and am nearing the point where I can submit it.
+19 (56) | I am working on my proposal, and am nearing the point where I can submit it.
-1 (4) | I haven't really gotten rolling on the proposal yet.
+1 (3) | I haven't really gotten rolling on the proposal yet.

 ### What is the most important thing you've learned recently from the course?